How to Become a Mortgage Broker in Canada

 Step 2 – Apply for License

 The next important step in the process is the application for license.
-The general requirements are to be at least 18 years of age, and have a
+In Ontario you are required to be hired by brokerage.
+That brokerage then applies to FSCO for the license.
+The applicant must be a Canadian citizenship, at least 18 years old, and have an Ontario address suitable for receiving registered mail.

 Step 3 – Mortgage Associate Program